Yale-BIM/f21-assignments/assignment-2/README.md

     <img src="docs/keypoint.png" width="800"/>

-    The red circle in the right image above corresponds to a detected keypoint.
+    The thin red circle in the right image above corresponds to a detected keypoint.
 The crossmark corresponds to the biggest keypoint found by OpenCV blob's detection algorithm.
 The position of this keypoint is what the node outputs through the "/observation" topic (see the next task).